 Karen is a member of the British Sociological Association and Fellow of the Higher Education Academy.
-She is the current Chair of the Editorial Board of Sociological Research Online and is on the Editorial Board of Sociology.
-She delivers training courses in qualitative methods including courses in storytelling and narratives, narrative analysis, and participatory action research for the Social Research Association.
+She was the Chair of the Editorial Board of Sociological Research Online until 2020 and is currently on the Editorial Board of Sociology.
+She delivers training courses in qualitative methods including online research methods, qualitative interviewing, ethnography, focus groups, storytelling and narratives, narrative analysis and participatory action research for the Social Research Association.

 She founded and directed the Policing Research Group at Loughborough University, co-founded the East Midlands Policing Academic Collaboration (EMPAC) in 2014 and was on their Strategic Board until 2018.
 She also led their Victims, Witnesses and Public Protection Network programme of work from 2016-18.

 Karen is currently External Examiner for the BA Sociology and Social Policy programmes at the University of Leeds, was an external assessor for Middlesex University's BA Sociology and BA Sociology and Criminology programmes, and was an External Examiner for the BA in Policing at the University of Derby.
 She is also an external reviewer of outputs for REF2021 in Sociology and Social Policy.